About the award

 Nomination guide

-All formats are accepted, in parts or as a single document through the submission portal.
+Nomination packages are limited to 10 pages.
+Submit as a single PDF document through the submission portal.

-Applications for this award may be submitted by or on behalf of the instructional team and should include a narrative that provides the following evidence of the initiative's positive impact on student learning and the student experience, organized in alignment with the Provost's Prize criteria.
+Applications for this award may be submitted by, or on behalf of, the instructional team and should include a narrative that provides the following evidence of the initiative's positive impact on student learning and the student experience, organized in alignment with the criteria.

 The application should include the following: